laggron42/Laggrons-Dumb-Cogs/docs/warnsystem.rst

 based on previous given warnings.

-For example, you can make it so if someone receives 3 level 1 warnings within a week, he will automatically get a level 3 (kick) warning with the reason you defined.
+For example, you can make it so if someone receives 3 level 1 warnings within a week, they will automatically get a level 3 (kick) warning with the reason you defined.
 A lot of options are possible.

 Use ``[p]automod warn add`` to add a new rule.
 This will open an interactive